ManuGithubSteam/LinJarK/README.md

 -----------------

 Great program, it is very powerful and heart of this project!
 The dev is also really helpful and nice guy!
-__It handles all the basics like microphone calibration, recording what you are saying, comparinf that with the language model and launching commands etc__
+__It handles all the basics like microphone calibration, recording what you are saying, comparing that with the language model and launching commands etc__

 Other than that I use Simon to do various things from me:

 - Break down the functionality of the scripts into modules (called Scenarios), so someone can only use the "Search" module and don't has to install all the other modules like Translation etc.
-- It is possible to train the speech model with it to your voice so it understands you better (very important)
+- It is possible to train the speech model to your voice so it understands you (better) (very important!)
 - Provides and easy method to change the activation sentences to your likening
 - Can do many more things on its own without the scripts :-D